-If you have end-2-end tests or API or unit tests already implemented you can import them into Testomat.io
+If you have end-2-end tests, API or unit tests already implemented, you can import them into Testomat.io.

-Automated tests are hidden within the code and this gem is seen only to engineers.
-While they play an important role in product management they are not available to the whole team.
-To bring visibility of current tests and show what pieces of software are covered you can bring your tests into Testomatio.
+Automated tests are hidden within the code and, as a rule, this gem is seen only by engineers.
+Even though the tests play an important role in product management, they are not available to the whole team involved in the project.
+To bring the visibility of the running tests further on and show what pieces of software are actually covered by tests, you can import your tests into Testomat.io.

-Also, when you have dozens of tests you may get lost in it.
-You may need to search around features and map them with specifications or Jira tickets.
-When automated tests are imported in Testomatio you can search around tests, plan new test cases, receive reports, and more!
+Moreover, when you have hundreds and thousands of tests on your hands, some things tend to slip through the cracks and end up neglected.
+For example, you may need to look up certain features and map them with specifications or Jira tickets.
+In Testomat.io, whenever automated tests are imported, you can search with ease throughout all the tests, plan new test cases, receive reports, and much more!

 Register at app.testomat.io and activate your user account.
 Then create a new project.

-- Within BDD project you will have feature definitions written both in source code (by engineers) and in the Testomatio (by managers and QAs).
-So you will be able to track and plan Cucumber automation and synchronize the actual feature files with test cases.
-When the scenario has changed in the system but not updated in the code - you will be notified that the scenario is out of date.
+- Within a BDD Project, you will have feature definitions written both in the source code (by engineers) and in Testomatio (by managers and QAs).
+So you will be able to track and plan Cucumber automation, as well as synchronize the actual feature files with relevant test cases.
+When a scenario has changed in the system, but has not been updated in the code yet, you will be notified that this certain scenario is out of date.

-You can provide a repository URL on GitHub, GitLab, BitBucket or self-hosted.
-Testomatio will use that URL to navigate you from test cases straight to the source code.
+You can provide a URL of a repository hosted on GitHub, GitLab, BitBucket, as well as of a self-hosted one.
+Testomat.io will use this URL to navigate you from test cases straight to the source code.
 Please make sure that the URL is pointing to the directory where the tests are located.
-We will import tests from that directory in the next steps.
+In the following steps we show in detail how to import tests from that directory.

-If you have set a repository URL make sure that the path matches the one in URL repository.
-For instance, if you have URL: "https://github.com/testomatio/examples/tree/master/tests" you should navigate to "tests" within your project to import tests.
+If you fill in the Repository URL field, doublecheck that the given path matches the one in the URL repository.
+For instance, if you have URL: "https://github.com/testomatio/examples/tree/master/tests", you should navigate to "tests" within your project to import tests.

-On the Import screen you will need to pick a framework and a programming language you use for tests.
+In the Import section, you are asked to pick the framework and programming language you use for tests.

-If you don't see your framework in a list - please contact us and we will try to add support for it soon!
+If you don't see the framework you work with in this list - please contact us, and we will do our best to add support for it soon!

-When you have chosen a framework and a language you will be provided with a command which you need to execute in a terminal.
-Please ensure your environment match the requirements:
+Once you have chosen the framework and the language, you will be provided with a command that you need to copy and execute in a terminal.
+Before running this command, please check if your environment matches these requirements: